THE STATEMENT

 On Peacemaking and Bridge-Building.

 Jesus called peacemakers “blessed” and declared them “children of God” (Matt.
 5:9).
 Rather than stir conflict and seed mistrust, Christians are to “live peaceably with all” (Rom.
 12:18).
 In this spirit, Christians should collaborate with individuals and institutions—religious or secular—to work for the common good and for the realization of a more just world at peace.
+We now face specific threats to undermine and weaken our democratic system that are in direct opposition to these foundational Christian principles.
+Because we are committed to the core values above, we stand together against these threats.

 Because every human being is of equal value and worth before God, we reject any attempt to limit, suppress, intimidate, or subvert equal participation in our democracy on account of a person’s skin color, economic status, or political opinions.
 We believe in transparently fair elections.
 We reject all efforts to inhibit voter participation, including curtailing opportunities for voter registration, obscuring information about how and when to cast ballots, removing eligiblevoters from voter registration lists, and reducing polling station hours in targeted areas.
 We firmly reject any intimidation or threats against election administrators and poll workers, or voters themselves, regardless of political persuasion.